lupyuen/lupyuen.github.io/src/mynewt.md

 # Appendix: Load Firmware to Cache Memory, not Flash Memory

-_Why did we load our Mynewt Firmware to Cache Memory instead of Flash Memory?_
+_Why did we load our Mynewt Firmware (and Rust Firmware) to Cache Memory instead of Flash Memory?_

-Because OpenOCD couldn't load our firmware into Flash Memory.
+Because OpenOCD couldn't load our Mynewt Firmware (and Rust Firmware) into Flash Memory.

 (Probably because of Flash Protection.
 Or because writing to BL602 Flash Memory hasn't been implemented in OpenOCD.)